 Typical introduction: The XYZ foundry, now closed, provided bells for various carillons and chimes throughout the world.
 See the bottom of this page for some historical notes.

-Each index of this nature shows all of the work of one bellfoundry, regardless of its destination around the world.
+Each index of this nature shows all of the work of one bellfoundry, regardless of its destination around the world, and regardless of whether or not the bells survive to this day.
 There is also an index of the same nature for work by Unknown (though not necessarily anonymous) bellfoundries, as well as one for work by Miscellaneous bellfoundries (those for whom there is as yet no separate foundry index page).

 Each index of this nature shows all bellfounders' work which arrived in the particular region for an instrument which is extant, even if the bells themselves are no longer extant.